CIRDLES/Tripoli/docs/index.md

 #### Welcome to the Tripoli software development home page.

-We will be posting updates here2:
+We will be posting updates here (newest first):
 <ul>
   {% for post in site.posts %}
     <li>